 Don’t be fooled by their sweet, teddy bear faces.
 Make no mistake.
 They may officially be called a “flock”, but in reality, this is a gang of babydoll sheep made up of clever thieves, escape artists, and head-butting scallywags determined to make my life anything but boring.

 Let’s just say being a shepherdess and raising babydoll sheep has had its challenges.
-It’s not all warm, woolly, hugs, and cute, bouncing lambs.
+It’s not all warm, wooly, hugs, and cute, bouncing lambs.
 So let’s start from the beginning…

 What to expect when you bring home your sheep

 It was like Christmas Eve.
 After anxiously waiting all day, it was almost midnight when the delivery truck bearing our four Olde English Babydoll Southdown Sheep finally arrived.

 Our Babydoll sheep came from Our Little Flock in Ontario, which I highly recommend.
 Jamie Neeb is an excellent shepherdess always ready and willing to answer my hundred and one questions about raising sheep.
 This was especially appreciated by me since I really didn’t know that much about raising sheep before they arrived at my back doorstep.
 And when I say nothing, I mean very, very little.

 We were invited to ask any questions we had about homesteading.
 I raised my hand and stated that we were getting sheep in two months and could anyone tell me anything about raising sheep.